wbamberg/idl-reference/docs/nsIJumpListBuilder.md

 since the last time a jump list was committed.
 Removed items can become state
 after initListBuild is called, lists should be built in single-shot fasion.

-@param removedItems
-       A list of items that were removed by the user since the last commit.

-@returns true if the operation completed successfully.

 #### Parameters ####